 WHAT IS A BALANCED DIET?

-Balanced diet contain different kind of foods in certain quantities and proportion, so that the requirement for Carbs, Protein, Fats, Vitamins and minerals, Fiber and Water can be fulfilled.
+Balanced diet contains different kind of foods in certain quantities and proportion, so that the requirement for all the macronutrients (Carbs, Protein, Fats, ) and micro nutrients (Vitamins and minerals, Fiber) along with water can be fulfilled.
 Eating a balanced diet helps children maintain good health, reduce their risk of disease, build up strong immune system and help them in growth and development of a healthy mind and body.

 FATS: Body needs fat (what are saturated and unsaturated fat?) from natural sources.
 They help to fix hormones that can otherwise cause the body to go haywire impacting weight, mood, acne, bloating, PCOS, thyroid, sleep and the list goes on.
 Our brain, that is just 2% of our body mass but consumes 25% energy of the body, needs fat to perform efficiently for life.
 Saturated fat also stays inside the body cells to build a defence system and attack viruses and bacterias.
 25-30% of the body energy comes from fat sources like nuts, coconut, avocado, dairy etc. Every gram of fat gives 9 calories to the body and hence should be consumed in limited quantity not exceeding 60g.